Life

 READ MORE :

 Unable to work, Copeland stated there had been multiple instances in which she had to choose between shopping for her medications or providing for her kids.
-“One 12 months it got here down to high school clothes,” she said.
+“One 12 months it got down to high school clothes,” she said.
 “This (prescription) is $364.
 So what do I do?
 ‘Do I allow them to put on hand-me-downs, and I buy shoes and pay for the drugs?
-Do I now not pay for the drugs?
-It was given to some extent when I changed into like, ‘I understand I need my medicine, but my children need this.’
-I had to pick, and I’m the type of person I’m going to pick out my kids.”
+Do I not pay for the drugs?
+It was given to some extent when I changed into, like, ‘I understand I need my medicine, but my children need this.’
+I had to pick, and I’m the type of person who’s going to pick out my kids.”

 About author